“And now these three remain: faith, hope and love. But the greatest of these is love.”

 Atmosphere of Hope– People feel that their best days are ahead.
 They might be going through a tough time now, but hope keeps them pushing forward.
 Hope is the light at the end of a dark tunnel.
 When people stop hoping, they stop living.
 Hope is living in constant anticipation of God’s blessing.

 Atmosphere of Love– Love is the language of the Kingdom.
 “For God so loved the world that he gave…” Love creates an atmosphere of acceptance and grace that people want to be a part of of.
 An organization that operates in love creates a sense of security for its members.
 They feel safe because they know they are loved.

 What kind of atmosphere does your church or organization have?
 Do you feel that you can breathe there?

-Annie and I are serving the Lord in the US, South America, and India.
+Annie and I are serving the Lord in the US, Africa, South America, and India.
 We are training leaders and helping plant churches.
 Would you join our team and help us impact lives?
 Just click here to get involved.
 Thanks so much!